-Economics at Roosevelt University prepares students to analyze economic phenomena in fresh and innovative ways.
-Students receive a broad-based view of contemporary economics with special emphasis on nontraditional approaches to theory and policy.
-Students are challenged to be critical of existing institutions and seek new solutions to problems of economic justice, poverty, and inequality.
+The Economics major at Roosevelt University prepares students to analyze how the economy works in fresh and innovative ways.
+Students receive a broad-based view of contemporary economics with special emphasis on Heterdox approaches to theory and policy.
+Students are challenged to be critical of existing institutions and seek new solutions to problems of economic justice, prosperity, poverty, and inequality.
+The department’s unique focus is evidenced by the fact that it houses the Social Justice Studies degree.
 Economics graduates typically pursue careers in business, public service, law, teaching, and research.

-Majors must complete a minimum of eleven courses in economics with grades of C- or higher.
-At least 12 semester hours in economics must be completed at Roosevelt University.
+Majors must complete a minimum of 11 courses (33 hours) in Economics with grades of C- or higher, with an overall GPA of 2.0 or higher.
+At least 12 semester hours in Economics must be completed at Roosevelt University, six of which must be at the 300 level.
 Math 110 or higher is a prerequisite for Econ 234.
-Admission to the Senior Seminar is limited to economics majors who have completed five core courses.

-In addition to four electives in economics, majors are encouraged to select elective courses from such related fields as business administration, history, mathematics, philosophy, political science, psychology, and sociology.
-Majors intending to pursue graduate studies in economics are urged to take Econ 346 and obtain adequate preparation in mathematics and statistics.
+In addition to four electives in Economics, majors are encouraged to select elective courses from such related fields as history, mathematics, philosophy, political science, psychology, sociology and business administration.
+Majors intending to pursue graduate studies in Economics are urged to take Econ 346 and obtain adequate preparation in mathematics and statistics.
 Many courses are taught on a rotating basis.
 Students should consult an economics advisor and develop a long-range plan of study.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500